mrromanalekseev/mrromanalekseev/README.md

 print(fibonacci(x=int(input('Input number to count fibonacci number: '))))

-I graduated from Andrews University Michigan USA branch BA in English.
-I have recommendations from US private schools and from Professor Hawkins UK, who is personally acquainted with Her Majesty The Queen of GB.
+I graduated from Andrews University Michigan USA.
+(TOP 10 Universities in America)  BA in English.
+I have recommendations from American private schools and from my personal teacher and friend Professor Hawkins Great Britain.
+Her Majesty The Queen of Great Britain awarded him with a special letter for his achievements in teaching.

+I graduated from British Airways Academy and worked as a Premium Team Executive in British Airways (Premium Service Supervision on route Europe - America).
+I worked for Royal family members and British VIPs (for example Beckham family and others)

-I lived, worked, studied in the USA, England, France, Europe, Asia.
-I have work experience in England London in a key position of Premium Team Executive British Airways (Service Control of Premium Service Moscow-Europe-USA), as well as in Moscow as a Business Development Manager Center of Economic Planning Moscow (Interaction with chambers of commerce of America and Europe.)
+As a Business Development Manager I worked for Center of Economic Planning Moscow (Interaction with Chambers of Commerce of America and Europe.)

-For family reasons I returned to the North of Russia, where I participated as a co-founder in Start-up (ESL school opening).
-I worked in Car Sales.
-Certified specialist for Hyundai 2021 (Master of Sales) and Renault 2016 (Master of Sales).
+In Hollywood (California) I worked as an assistant director for Disaster drill movie.

+This is past now I would like to grow as a QA Engineer / Junior DevOps Engineer

 Single.
 Nordic character.
 Love fitness.
 Surfing and Diving.
 Viking sagas and myths of ancient Greece.
 Certified as a lifeguard by the American Red Cross.